-The CPUC's next voting meeting will be held on April 27, 2023.
-The following energy-related items are on the agenda.
+The CPUC held a voting meeting on April 27, 2023.
+The following are results for energy-related items on the agenda.

 Item 4.
 Resolution E-5252 (Transmission Project Review Process).
-This Resolution would establish a Transmission Project Review Process (TPR Process) to provide a uniform process to review IOUs' capital transmission projects.
+This Resolution would establish a Transmission Project Review Process (TPR Process) to provide a uniform process to review investor-owned utilities' (IOUs) capital transmission projects.
 The TPR Process is intended to allow the CPUC and all stakeholders to receive data from Transmission Owners; inquire about and provide feedback on the IOUs' historical, current, and forecast transmission projects; and provide feedback to the IOUs on their transmission projects.
 The TPR Process will provide the CPUC and all stakeholders semiannually with current, specific, comprehensive, and system-wide transmission data for projects with any capital additions to the rate base in the last five years, and any forecast or actual capital expenditures in the current year or future five years.
 Projects will be included if they are expected to total \$1 million or more in capital costs.
+Approved.